SJTU-UMN China Bridge Challenge Program Concludes Successfully

 "As a freshman new to SJTU, participating in this event was a novel and unforgettable experience.
 I was lucky to have extremely responsible teammates.
 Our team focused on 'promoting collaborative research in battery technology between SJTU and UMN,' dividing tasks to sort out the two universities’ achievements and cooperation potential.
 A Chinese international student in our team took the lead in cultural exchange, and I evolved from feeling nervous during our first WeChat call to feeling at ease after getting to know each other, and finally striving for our best in the presentation.
 Seeing my teammates speak confidently on UMN’s stage, I was truly amazed by their excellent public speaking skills!"

-This November, the SJTU-UMN China Bridge Challenge Program will set sail again!
-We look forward to more students joining us to collaborate with outstanding peers from SJTU and the University of Minnesota, exploring new models of cross-cultural and interdisciplinary cooperation, and contributing youthful wisdom and innovative strength to addressing global challenges.
+The SJTU-UMN China Bridge Challenge Program will return this November!
+We welcome more students to join us on this exciting journey—collaborating with outstanding peers from SJTU and UMN, exploring new pathways forcross-cultural and interdisciplinary cooperation, and contributing fresh perspectives and innovative ideas to today’s global challenges.